Polo in the Park Polo in the Park

 To infinity and beyond

-The Mundo Pixar Experience lands in Wembley Park (from 13 February).
+The Mundo Pixar Experience has landed in Wembley.
 Set inside a purpose-built space the size of a small aircraft hangar, the immersive exhibition brings 14 Pixar worlds to life – from shrinking down in Andy's Room in “Toy Story” to stepping onto the “Monsters, Inc.” Scare Floor and grabbing a snap with Lightning McQueen at Flo's Café.
-Expect scenes from “Inside Out 2,”, “Coco", “Up” and more, complete with cinematic soundtracks and themed scents.
+Expect scenes from “Inside Out 2”, “Up”, “Coco”, and more, complete with cinematic soundtracks and themed scents.

 • Price: From £18